 - 1/4 tsp. freshly ground black pepper

 Preheat oven to 375 F.

-Reduce oven temperature to 350 F. Bake quiche, uncovered, on center oven rack 40-45 minutes, or until a knife inserted into the center of the quiche comes out clean.
+Reduce the oven temperature to 350 F. Bake the quiche, uncovered, on center oven rack 40-45 minutes, or until a knife inserted into the center of the quiche comes out clean.
 Let cool 5 minutes before slicing into pieces.

 Other Family Favorite Recipes:

 Tasty Hand-Pies For On the Go Eating: Roast Beef Wellington Packets

 Sometimes we eat French Toast round the clock, too: Caramel Apple French Toast Bake

 We love hearing from our readers and followers, so leave use a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we many not have seen your comment.
 Feel free to reach out to use by email: ChefAlli@ChefAlli.com